mikeroyal/Developer-Handbook/README.md

 **Note 1: All this software is also available in other popular Linux distributions such as [Debian](https://www.debian.org/), [Linux Mint](https://linuxmint.com/), [elementary OS](https://elementary.io/), [Fedora](https://getfedora.org), [Manjaro Linux](https://manjaro.org/), [EndeavourOS](https://endeavouros.com/) and [Arch Linux](https://archlinux.org/).**

-**Note 2: For new users not comfortable with using the command-line or need software not available in the Pop Shop checkout the Essential Apps section to get started.
+**Note 2: For new users not comfortable with using the command-line or need software not available in the AUR or Software Center checkout the Essential Apps section to get started.
 Also, if you scroll down further you'll see other easy ways to get software applications through Flathub, Snap Store, and AppImages.**

 ## Essential Apps(depending on your workflow)